libriscv/libriscv/README.md

 The emulator is built 3 times for different purposes. `rvmicro` is built for micro-environments with custom heap and threads. `rvnewlib` has hooked up enough system calls to run newlib. `rvlinux` has all the system calls necessary to run a normal userspace linux binary.

+## Example programs

-Building and running your own ELF files that can run in freestanding RV32GC is quite challenging, so consult the `barebones` example!
+Building and running your own ELF files that can run in freestanding RV32G is quite challenging, so consult the `barebones` example!
 It's a bit like booting on bare metal, except you can more easily implement system functions.
 The fun part is of course the extremely small binaries and total control over the environment.

 The `newlib` example projects have much more C and C++ support, but still misses things like environment variables and such.
 This is a deliberate design as newlib is intended for embedded development.
 It supports C++ RTTI and exceptions, and is the best middle-ground for running a fuller C++ environment that still produces small binaries.